chloeekk/chloeekk.github.io/posts/what-does-a-google-ads-specialist-do/index.md

 - Is the Google Ad Specialist only responsible for Google channels?
 Can the experience be applied to other platforms?

 Google Ads specialists are usually only responsible for Google channels, but some smaller companies may have one specialist responsible for multiple channels (e.g. Facebook, Tiktok, Instagram, etc.).
+Understanding the broader [digital advertising landscape](https://chloevolution.com/posts/types-of-digital-advertising/) helps specialists evaluate cross-platform opportunities.

 Regarding whether the experience can be reused, it needs to be judged according to different platform placement and algorithm mechanism.
 If it is directly benchmarked, the experience of Google ads can be directly reused in Bing ads, but it is definitely not feasible to put it in Facebook ads.